metamn/react/content/blog/on-design-systems-3/index.md

 ![Component library](ui9.png)
 ![Design system](ui10.png)

-Framework-type and API-type &mdash; combined &mdash; defines if a paradigm will produce consistent user interfaces, or not.
+API-type and framework-type &mdash; combined &mdash; defines if a paradigm will produce consistent user interfaces, or not.

-**CSS frameworks** are Template-based UI frameworks with class-based bindings resulting, involuntarily and by definition, in an open-ended API.
+**CSS frameworks** are Template-based UI frameworks with class-based API bindings resulting, involuntarily and by definition, in an open-ended API.

 Guaranteeing consistency in such environment is possible, but perhaps only on a small scale, with considerable efforts.

-**Component libraries** are Component-based UI frameworks with props-based bindings capable to choose between the open-ended approach, for freedom, vs. the closed approach, aiming for consistency.
+**Component libraries** are Component-based UI frameworks with props-based API bindings who choose the open-ended approach.

 Again, guaranteeing consistency is possible, with efforts.